TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_dma.md

  # External Connections

-- For AM263x-CC: EPWM0_A/B pin can be connected to an oscilloscope to view the waveform.
+- For AM263x-CC or AM263Px-CC: EPWM0_A/B pin can be connected to an oscilloscope to view the waveform.
-- For AM263x-LP: EPWM1_A/B pin can be connected to an oscilloscope to view the waveform.
+- For AM263x-LP or AM263Px-LP: EPWM1_A/B pin can be connected to an oscilloscope to view the waveform.

-## AM263X-CC
+## AM263X-CC or AM263PX-CC
-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM263x-CC or AM263PX-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - Capture waveform on HSEC Pin 49 for epwm0_A
 - Capture waveform on HSEC Pin 51 for epwm0_B

-## AM263X-LP
+## AM263X-LP or AM263PX-LP
-When using AM263x-LP
+When using AM263x-LP or AM263PX-LP
 - Capture waveform on boosterpack header J2/J4 Pin 37 for epwm1_A
 - Capture waveform on boosterpack header J2/J4 Pin 38 for epwm1_B